Keyword cannibalization is one of the most misunderstood SEO concepts.

 Resolving Keyword Cannibalization Issues Can Drive Noticeable Gains

 Keyword cannibalization is a common issue in SEO, let's not forget that.

 Yet, despite this, it remains an area that causes continued confusion and prevents many websites from performing as well as they could.

 By taking a process-driven approach to both find, and fix, cannibalization issues, you can make this a key part of regular site auditing and put in place steps to prevent such problems from happening again.

 Larger sites that have built up a wealth of content over time are typically the most likely to face cannibalization issues, but no site is immune from it.

-Do yourself a favor and run a cannibalization audit on your site and there's every chance you'll find opportunities to push forward your campaign's performance.
+Do yourself a favor and run a cannibalization audit on your site and there is every chance you will find opportunities to push forward your campaign's performance.